 Custard apple has a treasury of nutrients that are skin-enriching.
 Vitamin B5, vitamin A, vitamin C, zinc, and copper work in synchronization to offer relief from acne, allergies, abscesses, and other sorts of typical skin ailments.

 Medical research has revealed that the acetogenin compounds found in custard apples have immaculate cancer-reversing properties.
-Consuming custard apple on regular basis averts tumours and inflammation.
+Consuming custard apples on regular basis averts tumours and inflammation.

 In addition to the low glycemic index of the fruit, custard apple is blessed with polyphenols.
-These are antioxidants that majorly propagate the production of insulin and the absorption of glucose, thereby keeping check and control of diabetes.
+These are antioxidants that majorly propagate insulin production and glucose absorption, thereby keeping check and control of diabetes.

-The vitamin B6 component in custard apple stimulates the brain.
+The vitamin B6 component in custard apples stimulates the brain.
 This further helps in strengthening nerve functionality, elevating the levels of concentration, reducing depression, and lifting up moods.